glouppe/info8002-large-scale-data-systems/lecture10.md

 .center.width-100[![](figures/lec10/chart.png)]

 - Bitcoins remain highly **volatile**.
-- An asset is risky to hold:
+- A volatile asset is risky to hold:
     - On any given day, its value may go up or down substantially.

 ---